Canada-Korea Free Trade Agreement (CKFTA)

 Our long-term prosperity depends on our ability to take advantage of economic opportunities in emerging markets.
 The most recent Speech from the Throne committed to expanding trade in Asia to benefit Canadian workers, businesses and industries across the country.
 The Canada-Korea Free Trade Agreement (CKFTA) delivers on that commitment.

-This landmark achievement constitutes Canada’s first FTA in the Asia-Pacific region and provides new access for Canadian businesses and workers to South Korea, the world’s 15th-largest economy and fourth-largest economy in Asia, with an annual GDP of $1.3 trillion and a population of 50 million people.
-The Canada-Korea Free Trade Agreement will create thousands of jobs for Canadians by increasing Canadian exports to South Korea by 32 percent and boosting Canada’s economy by $1.7 billion.
-It levels the playing field for Canadian businesses competing with South Korea’s other trading partners, including the United States, the European Union, and Australia, who already have FTAs in place with South Korea.
-Nearly 90 percent of Canada’s current exports are now entering South Korea duty-free, and all but a small fraction of the rest will become duty-free over time.
+This landmark achievement constitutes Canada’s first FTA in the Asia-Pacific region and provides new access for Canadian businesses and workers to Korea, the world’s 11th-largest economy and fourth-largest economy in Asia, with an annual GDP of $1.8 trillion and a population of 50 million people.
+The Canada-Korea Free Trade Agreement will create thousands of jobs for Canadians by increasing Canadian exports to Korea by 32 percent and boosting Canada’s economy by $1.7 billion.
+It levels the playing field for Canadian businesses competing with Korea’s other trading partners, including the United States, the European Union, and Australia, who already have FTAs in place with Korea.
+Since the agreement entered into force on January 1, 2015, 85% of Canada’s exports benefit from duty free market access into Korea, and as of January 1, 2017, 93% of Canada’s exports are eligible for duty free access.
+Upon full implementation of the CKFTA on January 1, 2032, Korean tariffs will be eliminated on 99.75% of Canada’s current exports.
 The Agreement benefits workers in every region of the country by increasing sales and exports and gives consumers more choice and lowers prices.

 Being well-positioned in this region is critical to Canada’s own long-term economic prosperity.